Income Tax Savings Tips

 Save Taxes on Family Life

-- Marriage and Taxes- If you got married during the tax year it could reduce your taxes.
-Make sure you coordinate this with your spouse in terms of W-4, income tax bracket and filing status.
+- Marriage and Taxes - If you got married during the tax year it could reduce your taxes.
+Make sure you coordinate this with your spouse in terms of W-4, income tax brackets, and filing status.

-- Claim the Child Tax Credit- If you have children or other dependents, you may qualify for a $2,000 credit.
-See if your child qualifies here!
+- Claim the Child Tax Credit - If you have children or other dependents, you may qualify for a child tax credit.
+See if your child qualifies for the CTC.

-- Claim Student Tax Credits- If you are a student or the parent of one, you may be able to claim different tax credits on your tax return.
-For example, you may be able to receive up to $2,500 per student by claiming the American Opportunity Credit.
+- Claim Student Tax Credits - If you are a student or the parent of one, you may be able to claim different student tax credits on your tax return via the American Opportunity Credit or The Lifetime Learning Credit.

-- Claim Teacher or Educator Tax Deductions- If you worked as a qualified educator during a given tax year, you may be eligible to claim up to $250 on various expenses related to your job.
+- Claim Teacher or Educator Tax Deductions - If you worked as a qualified educator during a given tax year, you may be eligible to claim various expenses related to your job.

-- Claim and/or Deduct Student Expenses- Consider contributing to a college savings plan for your children or grandchildren.
-Additionally, find student-related deductions and credits to learn about.
+- Claim and/or Deduct Student Expenses - Consider contributing to a college savings plan for your children or grandchildren.
+Additionally, find student-related tax deductions and tax credits to learn about.

-- Deduct Medical Expenses- If you spent money on medical care and you had a particularly tough year, you may be able to deduct any medical expenses which exceed 7.5% of your income.
+- Deduct Medical Expenses - If you spent money on medical care and you had a particularly tough year, you may be able to deduct any medical expenses which exceed 7.5% of your income.
+In order to claim this you would have to itemize your deductions which in many cases is not advantageous.

-- Claim Tax Deductions for Family Business- If you employ your child less than 18 years old in a family business, you may not have to withhold Social Security, Medicare, or unemployment taxes from their salary.
+- Claim Tax Deductions for Family Business - If you employ your child of less than 18 years old in a family business, you may not have to withhold Social Security, Medicare, or unemployment taxes from their salary.

-- Contribute to Different Savings Accounts- As noted in the nontaxable income section, contributions to different savings accounts are often not taxable.
+- Contribute to Different Savings Accounts - As noted in the nontaxable income section, contributions to different savings accounts are often not taxable.
 When you contribute money, you directly take away from your taxable income for the tax year.
-Consider putting money into your 401(k) with a limit of $19,500 for 2021, IRA with a limit of $6,000 for 2021, SIMPLE retirement accounts (2021 limit $13,500), Flexible Spending Account (FSA), Health Savings Account (HSA), Medical Savings Account (MSA), or Coverdell (ESA) for education.
+Consider putting money into your 401(k) - find the maximum contributions on that page.
+Other options are: Flexible Spending Account (FSA), Health Savings Account (HSA), Medical Savings Account (MSA), or Coverdell (ESA) for education.

 Deduct Charity Donations